TaDonker/TaDonker.github.io/_posts/2017-03-01-welcome-to-jekyll.md

 ### Relative Positional Encodings

-The absolute encodings are independent of each other and the main goal is to distinguish different positions, while the relationships are not modelled (Wang et al., 2020).
+The absolute encodings are independent of each other and the main goal is to distinguish different positions, while the relationships are not modelled.
 On the other hand, relative positional encodings [(Shaw, Uszkoreit and Vaswani, 2018)](https://arxiv.org/abs/1803.02155) encode the relative distance between tokens and represent the pairwise relationships between the current position and other positions.
 Shaw et al. propose to incorporate relative positional information parameters on the Key as well as the Value level of the self-attention mechanism.
 To implement relative positional encodings, one has to introduce the pairwise relationships $$a_{ij}^V  , a_{ij}^K   ∈ R^d $$  between input elements $$x_i$$ and $$x_j$$ .
-a_ij^V  , a_ij^K are edge information which represent the absolute distance between elements modified by learned weight parameters.
+$$a_{ij}^V  , a_{ij}^K$$ are edge information which represent the absolute distance between elements modified by learned weight parameters.
-To append relative positional information a_ij^V at the Value level Equation 3 is modified to:
+To append relative positional information $$a_{ij}^V$$ at the Value level is modified to:

 $$ z_i=\ \sum_{j=1}^{n}{a_{ij}(x_jW_V\ +\ a_{ij}^V)} $$

-(EQ7)

-And for the Key matrix the pairwise relationships a_ij^K  is added to Equation 5:
+And for the Key matrix the pairwise relationships $$a_{ij}^K$$  are added:

 $$ e_{ij}=\frac{(x_iW_Q)\ {(x_jW_K\ +\ a_{ij}^K)}^T}{\sqrt d} $$

-(EQ8)

 Therefore, in contrast to absolute positional encodings, the attention mechanism requires alteration and is repeatedly calculated in every layer.
 A resulting drawback is the memory complexity of O(L²).
-But the relative position encoding by (Shaw, Uszkoreit and Vaswani, 2018) was recently subject to more research and several improvements also in regard to efficiency were proposed (Huang et al., 2018, 2020; Chen, 2021; Luo et al., 2021).
+But the relative position encoding was recently subject to more research and several improvements also in regard to efficiency were proposed.
 But for this experiment the original relative positional encoding will be used.
-A nice implementation can be found [here](https://github.com/evelinehong/Transformer_Relative_Position_PyTorch/blob/master/relative_position.py) by Yining Hong  .
-She follows Shaws et al. proposition of an efficient implementation by splitting EQ8 into two terms.
+A nice implementation can be found [here](https://github.com/evelinehong/Transformer_Relative_Position_PyTorch/blob/master/relative_position.py) by Yining Hong.
+She follows Shaws et al. proposition of an efficient implementation by splitting the calculation into two terms.